Arts and culture

 Supporting innovation in arts

 Launched in 2003, Roche Commissions is a unique collaboration between Roche, the Lucerne Festival and the Lucerne Festival Academy.
-Roche biannually commissions a new musical work from a renowned contemporary composer, on the recommendation of the artistic directors of our partner institution.
-The commissioned work is then premiered at the Lucerne Festival in summer.
+We biannually commission a new musical work from a renowned contemporary composer, on the recommendation of the artistic directors of our partner institution.
+The composer interacts with several leading Roche scientists and after two years the commissioned work is premiered at the Lucerne Festival in summer.

 Roche Young Commissions is a further expression of this partnership.
 The programme, launched in 2013, extends the Lucerne Festival Academy’s innovative Composer Project.
 It gives two young composers under the age of 30 the opportunity to write orchestral works.
 The composers are paired with two young Roche scientists for intensive interactions, and after two years the commissioned works are premiered at the Lucerne Festival in summer.

 Both Roche Commissions and Young Commissions occur on alternating years.
 The outstanding works of music produced by composers commissioned by Roche are an enduring expression of our commitment to innovation, both in science and in the arts.